divergencetech/ethier/README.md

 ## Versioning, stability, and production readiness

 ethier uses [Semantic Versioning 2.0.0](https://semver.org).
-As the major version is zero, the _API is open to hange without warning_.
+As the major version is currently zero, the _API is open to change without warning_.

 Contracts are very thoroughly tested but have not been subject to audit nor widespread use.
 Early adopters are not only welcome, but will be greatly